merwane/blog/content/about/index.md

 - Zero to One
 - Paul Graham's essays
 - Masters of Doom
+- Snow Crash
+- The Metamorphosis of Prime Intellect

 If you're 16-29 you should:
 - Think about building something (anything!)
 - Learn to hack (it's a superpower and will help you think)
+- If you already write code, try different paradigms.
 - Drop out of university if you already know what you want and feel like you're wasting your 20s.
 - Instead, you can start a company and apply to YC where you'll meet way more unconventional people.
+- Alternatively you can join a team and work on something interesting.
 - Read all these books.
 - Not be on TikTok.